All your experiences are valid.

 Willing to make changes.
 You will be ready to put in the work to make the changes you want for yourself.

-With increased awareness, you will naturally be drawn towards trying things differently.
+With increased awareness, you will naturally be drawn towards your own ideas about how things can be different for you.

-If you are looking for a small change or a bigger shift in your life, counselling with me is an effective and objective way to explore and guide you towards positive choices.
+If you are looking for a small change or a bigger shift in your life, counselling is an effective way to explore and guide you towards living differently.

 My clients have said that they find relief in the opportunity to speak impartially, and without a response that suggests a solution.
 At the end of their therapy, clients have said they found the experience beneficial and helpful in bringing about changes in their lives.
 I have witnessed improvements in mood and demeanour within a few sessions, and life-changing decisions at the end of therapy.